gfunc/subconvergo/README.md

 1.  **Clash Source Format**: When parsing a Clash configuration as a subscription source, Subconvergo **preserves** the `proxy-groups` and `rules` defined in the source file and adds them to the target output.
 This allows for easier migration of complex Clash configs.
 2.  **Protocol Parsing**: Subconvergo uses `mihomo` adapters for parsing, which may have stricter or slightly different validation logic compared to the custom parsers in the C++ version.
 3.  **Local File URI**: Subconvergo supports `file://` URIs for subscription sources
+4.  **Clash Relay Groups**: Subconvergo automatically converts deprecated `relay` proxy groups into a chain of `dialer-proxy` configurations using `proxy-providers` when generating Clash configs.
+This ensures compatibility with modern Clash/Mihomo versions that have removed `relay` support.

 ---